Exercise - Create your Azure SQL database

 Note

-You may see the Want to try Azure SQL Database for free? banner at the top of the page if your subscription is eligible.
+You might see the Want to try Azure SQL Database for free? banner at the top of the page if your subscription is eligible.
+The free offer provides 100,000 vCore seconds of compute in the vCore General Purpose purchasing model for the lifetime of your subscription.
 Select Apply offer to take advantage of this offer.
-You can use this Azure SQL Database offer, free for the life of your subscription, as part of this exercise but your subscription can only have one free offer database at a time.
+You can use this Azure SQL Database offer as part of this exercise.
 For more information, see Try Azure SQL Database free of charge.

 On the Basics tab, enter the following values for each setting.

-Setting Value Project details Subscription Select your subscription Resource group Select an existing resource group or select Create new Database details Database name Logistics
+Setting Value Project details Subscription Select your subscription.
+Resource group Select an existing resource group or select Create new.
+For this training exercise, create a new resource group to make cleanup easy.
+Database details Database name Logistics

 Server [See step 5] Want to use SQL elastic pool?
-No Compute + storage [See step 6] Backup storage redundancy Backup storage redundancy Geo-redundant backup storage (default) Under Server, select Create new.
+No Workload environment For this training exercise, select Development.
+Compute + storage [See step 6] Backup storage redundancy Backup storage redundancy To minimize costs in this training exercise, select Locally-redundant backup storage, which wouldn't be appropriate for your production app database.
+Under Server, select Create new.
 The Create SQL Database Server pane appears.
 Enter the following values for each setting:

-Setting Value Server name Enter a globally unique server name Location Select a region near you Authentication Method Use SQL Authentication.
-Server admin login Choose a unique admin login that serves as your primary administrator login ID Password The password of your choice must have eight or more characters from three of these categories: uppercase, lowercase, numbers, and nonalphanumeric Select OK.
-The Server field updates with the name of the server you created.
+Setting Value Server name Enter a globally unique server name.
+Location Select a region near you.
+Authentication Method For this training exercise, choose Use SQL Authentication.
+For a production application, Microsoft Entra is a more robust and secure method.
+Server admin login Choose a unique admin login that serves as your primary administrator login ID.
+Password Provide a strong password.
+Select OK.

 In the Database details section, for Compute + storage, select Configure database.
 The Configure pane appears.
 Enter the following values for each setting: